Gold-ringed tanager: Feeding

-Gold-ringed tanagers forage solitarily, in pairs and in family groups, and also join mixed feeding flocks.
+Gold-ringed tanagers forage solitarily, in pairs, and in family groups, and also join mixed feeding flocks.
 Males are most likely to be seen foraging alone.

 These tanagers usually forage among moss and epiphytes on tree branches, typically from the upper understory to the mid-canopy level.
-They are often described as moving in a deliberate or even “sluggish” manner.
+They are often described as moving in a deliberate or even "sluggish" manner.
 They have been observed bashing fruits against a branch to access the contents.

-They have also been seen pecking at objects on the ground, sometimes in pairs but usually alone, moving and jumping across the floor in a manner likened to that of a swainson’s thrush.
+They have also been seen pecking at objects on the ground, sometimes in pairs but usually alone, moving and jumping across the floor in a manner likened to that of a swainson's thrush.

 Interactions with other species

-Individuals and pairs of gold-ringed tanagers have been observed in mixed feeding flocks with a number of species, including red-headed barbet, orange-breasted fruiteater, grey-breasted wood wren, chestnut-breasted chlorophonia, blue-naped chlorophonia, orange-bellied euphonia, common chlorospingus, yellow-throated bush tanager, dusky bush tanager, along with golden, beryl-spangled, ochre-breasted and glistening-green tanagers.
+Individuals and pairs of gold-ringed tanagers have been observed in mixed feeding flocks with a number of species, including red-headed barbet, orange-breasted fruiteater, grey-breasted wood wren, chestnut-breasted chlorophonia, blue-naped chlorophonia, orange-bellied euphonia, common chlorospingus, yellow-throated bush tanager, and dusky bush tanager, along with golden, beryl-spangled, ochre-breasted, and glistening-green tanagers.
 Furnariids, woodcreepers, and antwrens were also included in these flocks.

 Within mixed flocks they principally forage for insects, searching deliberately in clumps of moss, mostly along thick horizontal branches.

-When gold-ringed and their Bangsia relatives black-and-gold tanagers are present in the same area, they may forage nearby to each other but they do not interact.
+When gold-ringed tanagers and their Bangsia relatives black-and-gold tanagers are present in the same area, they may forage nearby to each other but they do not interact.
 The two species will rarely be found in the same mixed flock.
 At fruiting trees the two species seldom coincided in their visits and were not observed to interact when they did so.

 Male gold-ringed tanagers are often aggressive towards other males and individuals of other species.
 Aggressive interactions have been noted with fulvous-dotted treerunner, black solitaire, glistening-green tanager, purplish-mantled tanager, black-chinned mountain tanager, dusky bush tanager, and three-striped warbler.

 Diet

-The stomachs of collected birds included 70-90% fruit, the remainder was insects.
-Typical diet items include fruits of the families: Ericaceae, Rubiaceae, Araceae, Cavendishia, Marcgravia, Guettarda, an unidentified mistletoe, Anthurium melastomataceae, and Araliaceae; the latter two seem to be preferred.
+The stomachs of collected birds included 70-90% fruit; the remainder was insects.
+Typical diet items include fruits of the families Ericaceae, Rubiaceae, Araceae, Cavendishia, Marcgravia, Guettarda, an unidentified mistletoe, Anthurium melastomataceae, and Araliaceae; the latter two seem to be preferred.
 They also feed on the seeds of Clusia and Tovomita.

 Individuals have also been observed catching insects by sallying out from a perch as a flycatcher would, and one observation has been recorded of a male with a frog in its beak.